History of the Jews in Bosnia and Herzegovina

-The history of Jews in Bosnia and Herzegovina spans from the arrival of the first Bosnian Jews as a result of the Spanish Inquisition to the survival of the Bosnian Jews through the Holocaust and the Yugoslav Wars.
-Judaism and the Jewish community in Bosnia and Herzegovina has one of the oldest and most diverse histories in the former Yugoslav states, and is more than 500 years old, in terms of permanent settlement.
-Then a self-governing province of the Ottoman Empire, Bosnia was one of the few territories in Europe that welcomed Jews after their expulsion from Spain.
+The history of the Jews in Bosnia and Herzegovina (Jevreji Bosne i Hercegovine; Jevrejski narod Bosne i Hercegovine) spans from the arrival of the first Bosnian Jews as a result of the Spanish Inquisition to the survival of the Bosnian Jews through the Holocaust and the Yugoslav Wars.
+Jews are one of the minority peoples of Bosnia and Herzegovina, according to the country's constitution.
+The Bosnian Jewish community is composed of both Sephardic and Ashkenazi Jews.

+Judaism and the Jewish community in Bosnia and Herzegovina have one of the oldest and most diverse histories of all the former Yugoslav states, and is more than 400 years old, in terms of permanent settlement; records of Jewish presence in Bosnia and Herzegovina date back to the second century CE.
+Some scholars have argued that there has been a more or less continuous presence of Jews in Bosnia and Herzegovina since the Roman Empire.
+Bosnia, then a self-governing province of the Ottoman Empire, was one of the few territories in Europe that welcomed Jews after their expulsion from Spain.

 At its peak, the Jewish community of Bosnia and Herzegovina numbered between 14,000 and 22,000 members in 1941.
 Of those, 12,000 to 14,000 lived in Sarajevo, comprising 20% of the city's population.

 Today, there are 281 Jews living in Bosnia and Herzegovina, recognised as a national minority.
-They mostly have good relations with their non-Jewish neighbors.
+They have good relations with their non-Jewish neighbors, both Muslim and Christian.

 History

+Pre-Ottoman

+In 1189, Ban Kulin of Bosnia issued a charter that guaranteed mutual free trade and movement for merchants from Dubrovnik through Bosnian territory, which enticed some Jewish merchants to settle in the area.
+At least one Jewish house of worship from the Middle Ages has survived to provide physical evidence of the presence of Jews in Bosnia and Herzegovina.
+The remains of a Roman or Byzantine synagogue were found in the village of Dabravine, near Zenica.